J&J gets $1.2 billion Arkansas Risperdal judgment tossed out

-Arkansas' highest court, however, said the jury verdict and subsequent award could not stand because Arkansas had relied on the wrong law to sue Johnson & Johnson, using a law covering healthcare facilities rather than drug companies.
+The Arkansas Supreme Court said the jury verdict and subsequent award could not stand because Arkansas relied on the wrong law to sue Johnson & Johnson, using a law covering health care facilities rather than drug companies.

 "Janssen is indisputably not a healthcare facility and applying for certification or re-certification as described in the statute," Associate Justice Karen Baker wrote for the court.
 "Hence, the statutory provision is not applicable."